Transportation Demand Management

 Next Steps for the Transportation Demand Management Plan development process:

 Between May 15 and June 9, 2017, residents were invited to complete an online survey to provide the City with important information to develop a TDM Plan that will focus on moving people, rather than vehicles, throughout Greater Sudbury.
 The survey was completed by nearly 1500 residents, providing excellent data about how people travel throughout the community.
+Click the graphic below to see highlights of the TDM Survey results.

 In May 2017, staff presented a report to Operations Committee to provide an introduction to Transportation Demand Management and outline the benefits and opportunities a TDM Plan may create for the City of Greater Sudbury: